Updated January 2019: Update includes new hotels and properties, removal of discontinued brands.

 - Hyatt Regency Aruba Resort Spa and Casino

-- Hotel Riu Palace Antillas (Reopened after renovations October 2014; acquired from The Westin Aruba, Resort and Casino)
+- Hotel Riu Palace Antillas (reopened October 2014; formerly The Westin Aruba)

 - Divi Aruba Phoenix Beach Resort